nickazg/TheConstruct/README.md

 **All milestones have to predetermined before investor contribution, any unforseen milestones require a 51% consensus approval.*

+**Milestones can be combined*

+1. Seed Funding ( Inital high risk funding )
+2. Series # Funding ( Predetermined Milestone Funding stages )
+3. ICO Funding ( If more capital is required ICO is created )

 ### **Pre-Milestone Funding Roadmap:**
 With **Pre**-Milestone Funding, Milestone completion is only required after the funding process is has completed.
 However this is still a requirement to progress onto the next funding stage.
 A **pay** first, **work** later model.